 Seminar for Employees Returning from Childcare Leave

-This year, the seminar was held for NEC Group companies in Japan, with 70 people from seven companies attending over two days, and 40 participating by teleconferencing.
+In fiscal 2021, we held the seminar online over two days, and 133 people from eight companies participated in it.
 Participants learned about measures and systems including Company trends and work–life support systems.
 In addition, they received a message from their companies encouraging them to design their own workstyle and build their careers, even with the time restrictions imposed by childcare.
 They also participated in group work where they visualized their work–life balance after returning to work, and a roundtable discussion with senior employees.
 The ratio of male employees taking childcare leave has also been increasing recently, and many men were observed taking part in the seminar.
 As a result of these efforts, NEC Corporation has achieved a return rate of nearly 100%.

 Career Development for Women in Sales

-At NEC Corporation, the ratio of women in sales positions has been increasing each year, mainly among young employees, and cross-Company development of female sales personnel and future leaders is considered to be a very important theme.
+At NEC Corporation, the ratio of women in sales positions has been increasing each year, mainly among young employees, and Companywide development of female sales personnel and future leaders is considered to be an extremely important theme.

 Promoting Employment of People with Disabilities

-In addition, the NEC Group Inclusion & Diversity Promotion Meeting also recognized the status of employment of people with disabilities within the NEC Group.
+In addition, the NEC Group Inclusion & Diversity Promotion Meeting monitors the NEC Group’s progress in employing people with disabilities.

-- *5:Measures to improve conditions that are barriers for a worker with disability to exercise his or her abilities effectively.
+- *3Measures to improve conditions that are barriers for disabled workers so that they can exercise their abilities effectively

 Signatory to The Valuable 500